A Jason Bourne Fan, Nikhil Gets A Taste Of Acting In A Spy Thriller

-Nikhil told IANS that he had little information on Netaji Subash Chandra Bose at the commencement of the discussions for the movie, but he researched and studied on the great freedom fighter and was overwhelmed by his life.
+Nikhil said that he had little information on Netaji Subash Chandra Bose at the commencement of the discussions for the movie, but he researched and studied on the great freedom fighter and was overwhelmed by his life.

 Without letting out much, Nikhil said the movie was an action thriller and that he had done several scenes in risky conditions during the shoot.